Let's Teach Names

 Building Names with Manipulatives

-Your youngest learners may not yet have the fine motor skills necessary to hold a pencil or crayon to practice writing their name.
+Your youngest learners may not yet have the fine motor skills necessary to hold a pencil or crayon to practice writing their names.
 My Editable Name Set 3 allows you to create name activities for each student in your class.
-Students then use assorted manipulatives to spell out their names.
+Students then use the assorted manipulatives to spell out their names.

 Tracing and Writing Names

 As I mentioned before, repeating is a great way to learn name and letter recognition.
 But, that doesn't mean that it has to be a monotonous task.
 Instead, I like to give them a variety of different name writing activities within the same worksheet.
 Worksheets are an easy way to practice important skills while switching up the material.
 By providing a variety of different materials, your students are getting multiple exposures to their names simultaneously.
 Name writing practice doesn't have to be boring!

 For example, the whole class could begin with name recognition activities like coloring the letters of their name.
 Then, they could move on to tracing their names either with a pencil or with crayons.
 Finally, students could write their names in a small group or independently using the boxes provided as a final task.
 I especially like this way of practicing names because it helps students see their name's shape.
 The boxes provided show when letters are ascending, descending, or contained within the middle and bottom lines.
 By giving students multiple exposures to their names, they will remember it.
 You can find these in my Names Set 2 Unit.